-A child psychiatrist or other mental health professional usually diagnoses persistent depressive disorder following a comprehensive psychiatric evaluation.
+A child psychiatrist or other mental health professional usually diagnoses persistent depressive disorder following a complete psychiatric evaluation.
 An evaluation of the adolescent's family, when possible, in addition to information provided by teachers and care providers may also be helpful in making a diagnosis.

 Your adolescent's age, overall health, and medical history

 Your adolescent's tolerance for specific medicines or therapies

 Your opinion or preference